 Considered one of the largest and best maintained castles in Italy, the 15th century Bracciano Castle is a combination of a military fortress and civilian residence of medieval and Renaissance era feudal lords and papal families.

 Today Bracciano Castle is a museum open to visitors to meander through its premises and luxurious rooms where kings, lords and Popes have lived in.
-Original wall paintings and frescoes, medieval weaponry, luxurious medieval and Renaissance furniture, books and manuscripts transports you to distant times of distinguished Ladies, Lords, Knights and Popes who continue to fascinate us in films and documentaries about their famous and infamous lives.
+Original wall paintings and frescoes, medieval weaponry, luxurious medieval and Renaissance furniture, books and manuscripts transport you to distant times of distinguished Ladies, Lords, Knights and Popes who continue to fascinate us in films and documentaries about their famous and infamous lives.

 A stroll through the historic Bracciano and narrow alleys lined with buildings built a millennia ago is a treat in itself.